 If you want to access any type of software or program, you need the hardware to do so.
 With Alexa, this is no exception.
 Amazon’s accompanying hardware devices were released under a product line called “Echo”.
 Amazon Echo refers to their smart speakers and smart displays which were built primarily for Alexa to operate on.

-At the most basic level, they all have built-in microphones, speakers and the ability to access the internet.
+At the most basic level, they all have built-in microphones, speakers, and the ability to access the internet.
 The Echo will hear your command and Alexa will respond through its built-in speaker.
-Beyond that, there a variety of options depending on the model you choose.
+Beyond that, there are a variety of options depending on the model you choose.
 Some may have powerful speakers and others even have a 1080p visual display.

 Types of Amazon Echo Products: